logseq/docs/db-version.md

 ## DB Graph Importer

 The DB Graph Importer converts a file graph to a DB graph.
 Currently it imports markdown files and assets like images.
 Import of org mode files will be added later.
 For blocks the importer converts all uses of [new tags](#new-tags) to [page references](https://docs.logseq.com/#/page/term%2Fpage%20reference) because ~~tags are now used for new tag features while page references handle inline referencing functionality~~ this behavior is still WIP.
-For pages the importer imports the previous tags to a `pageTags` property.
+For pages the importer imports the previous tags to a `Page Tags` property.
 If you'd like some previous tags to behave like new tags, you can specify them in the first optional input.
-Using this option also results in those converted tags not being imported as `pageTags`.
+Using this option also results in those converted tags not being imported as `Page Tags`.
 The importer also provides two options to convert property related pages to new tags.

 All tasks are imported as new [tasks](#tasks).
 Some task statuses have been remapped to avoid duplicates e.g. `TODO` and `LATER`.
 The following statuses have been remapped: